toasted-time-traveller/toasted-time-traveller/README.md

 - **BGP (Border Gateway Protocol)**: The protocol used to exchange routing information between different networks on the internet.
 Vulnerabilities can lead to route hijacking, traffic interception/redirection, and DDoS attacks.
 - **SIP (Session Initiation Protocol)**: Widely used for managing voice and video calls over IP networks.
 Security issues include SIP hijacking, denial-of-service attacks, and call interception.
 - **Modbus**: A protocol used in industrial control systems (ICS) for communication between devices.
 Security issues include unauthorized access, replay attacks, and lack of encryption leading to exposure of sensitive data.
+- **Operating System Security**: I am fascinated by how modern operating systems implement security features like Address Space Layout Randomization (ASLR), Data Execution Prevention (DEP), and Mandatory Access Control (MAC) mechanisms such as SELinux and AppArmor in Linux, or Capsicum in BSD.
+These measures are crucial for mitigating exploits like buffer overflows and preventing unauthorized access to sensitive areas of the system.

-My journey into the realms of cybersecurity, firmware exploration, and IoT is fueled by a relentless curiosity and a passion for safeguarding digital landscapes against emerging threats.
+My journey into cybersecurity, and computing as a whole is fueled by a relentless curiosity and a passion for solving problems, learning and safeguarding digital landscapes against emerging, well-funded, highly skilled threats such as APT's.
 I strive to contribute to the cybersecurity community and enhance my expertise in tackling complex security challenges.
+This is something I thoroughly enjoy, it is a never ending learning cycle.
+Each sub-subject within computing has almost infinitely more sub-subjects within each sub-subject.

 <!---
 toasted-time-traveller/toasted-time-traveller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.